diegomessiah/Office_365/README.md

 # Monitoring

+**Disabled Users**
+Purpose:  Get create list of disabled users (Boolean) on the mailbox Tenant and export to csv file

 **Last Logon Mailbox**

 Purpose:  This script get create date and last logon of Mailboxes' Tenant and export to csv file